lescpsn/kb/README.md

 #### Why
 I generally use a password manager, but there are often random secrets I still have to type into terminals.
-Available tools I found for storing secrets use gpg to encrypt/decrypt which is a pain, especially if you use more than one machine.
+Available tools I found for storing secrets use gpg keyrings to encrypt/decrypt which is a pain, especially if you use more than one machine.

 This is really easy.